 Achim Hurrelmann (Dipl.-Pol.
 University of Hamburg, 2000; Dr. rer. pol.
-University of Bremen, 2005) is Associate Professor of Political Science at Carleton University, where he has taught since 2007.
+University of Bremen, 2004) is Associate Professor of Political Science at Carleton University, where he has taught since 2007.
 He was awarded the Jean Monnet Chair “Democracy in the European Union” in 2015.
-He currently serves as Director of Carleton’s Institute of European, Russian and Eurasian Studies (EURUS), an interdisciplinary unit that offers undergraduate and graduate programs focusing on European affairs.
-He is also Co-Director of Carleton’s Centre for European Studies (CES), a Carleton University Research Centre focusing on European affairs.
+He is Co-Director of Carleton’s Centre for European Studies (CES), a Carleton University Research Centre focusing on European affairs.
+Between 2014 and 2018, he served as Director of Carleton’s Institute of European, Russian and Eurasian Studies (EURUS), an interdisciplinary unit that offers undergraduate and graduate programs focusing on European affairs.

 Achim has taught university courses on European integration, for undergraduate and graduate students, since 2007.
 Other topics of his teaching include an introduction to political science, as well as introductory and advanced courses on various issues of comparative politics.
 In 2011, he was awarded the Faculty of Public Affairs Teaching Award.

 His full CV, including a list of publications, can be found here.